GetRighhttt/Yelp-Clone---Basic/README.md

 # Yelp-RandomUser-GoogleMaps
-Using Yelp api to return a list of restaurants in the Tampa Bay area, and a random users API to generate users.
+Using Yelp api to return a list of businesses in the Tampa Bay area, and a random users API to generate users.
-Also added in Google maps for the restaurant location.
-There is also a searchView on both pages - Restaurants searches by name, whereas the users search by size of list(per API).
+Also added in Google maps for the business location.
+There is also a searchView on both pages - Businesses searches by name, whereas the users search by size of list(per API).

 #### Here is a list of all the features used in this application: